UFC Fight Night: Lewis vs. Browne: Predictions & Analysis

 Vieira

-Zahabi is rated at 1586 — 668 points above Vieira's 918.
+Zahabi is rated at 1673 — 779 points above Vieira's 894.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Zahabi rides a 6-fight win streak into this one.
+Zahabi rides a 7-fight win streak into this one.

 A few statistical edges stand out.
 Vieira throws significantly more leather — a 3.4 sig. strike per minute gap.
 Vieira is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Zahabi has tighter striking defense, making opponents miss more often.

-**The Pick: Aiemann Zahabi over Reginaldo Vieira.** The model gives Zahabi a slight nod at 63% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Aiemann Zahabi over Reginaldo Vieira.
+The model gives Zahabi a slight nod at 62% — this could easily go either way.
+The market implies 66% for Zahabi, but our model sees only 62%.
+That 4-point gap favoring Vieira is worth watching.

 Thiago Santos